Helix Customer Experience Manager / Mattress Guru

 Your sleeping style is perhaps the number-one factor in determining what mattress you should purchase.
 Below, we’ve listed the various sleeping styles and provided our mattress recommendations for each.

 Side sleepers need pressure relief points on their hips and shoulders.
-Therefore, it’s a good idea to protect the natural contours around these areas by investing in a mattress that features contouring memory foam and individually pocketed coils.
+Therefore, it’s a good idea to protect the natural contours around these areas by investing in a mattress that features contouring memory foam and individually wrapped coils.

 Stomach sleepers need a slightly firmer surface to support the curvature of their lower back.
 Most stomach sleepers are well suited for mattresses that feature foam with a little more bounce back to avoid sinkage.